MikeDegany/laser2lidar/README.md

 - Add a **PointCloud2** display
 - Set the topic to `/pointcloud`
 - Adjust color and size settings as needed
+- Set the fixed frame as your laser scan frame
 ---

 ## Configuration